ankane/searchkick/README.md

 Product.search query, exclude: exclude_queries[query]
 ```

-You can demote results by boosting with a factor less than one:
+You can demote results by boosting by a factor less than one:

 ```ruby
 Product.search("butter", boost_where: {category: {value: "pantry", factor: 0.5}})